The Best Network Configuration Management Tools

 Formerly known as BladeLogic, TrueSight Network Automation provides network configuration with an emphasis on automation.

-On deployment the software will start scanning and logging all devices it can find.
+On deployment, the software will start scanning and logging all devices it can find.
 During this time you can also set the tool to scan for compliance policies.
 There are a number of pre-configured policies that come out of the box with this tool.
 These reports help you check for NIST, PCI, CIS, SOX, DISA, SCAP, and HIPPA compliance.

 If there are any integrity issues found during the scan, you can allow the tool to automatically force specific changes across your network to meet compliance standards.
-Personally, I would want to be able to review these changes first, but it does save you a lot of time if you would have had to do this manually.
+Personally, we would want to be able to review these changes first, but it does save you a lot of time if you would have had to do this manually.

 Configuration changes can be pushed out and retracted in bulk; this includes firmware as well.
 Truesight does have the ability to have multiple logins and user security controls making this a viable option for anyone looking for a tool that supports a team environment.